-The financial system performs a key role in spurring economic growth, providing firms with the necessary funds to carry out research and to develop new products and new technologies.
-We analyse the financing of R&D activity in Italy, using data at firm-level that cover a wide range of sources of financing, such as internal funds, bank loans, and the access to financial markets.

-From one hand, our analysis confirms the importance of relationship lending in favouring innovative activities.
-The relation between innovative firms and their main bank tends to be longer, in order to abate information asymmetry, even if a low credit concentration is a common feature among these firms, presumably with the aim to attenuate hold-up problems.

-On the other hand, firms that rely on bonds and outside equity financing tend to invest more in R&D, suggesting that relationship lending is only a partial substitute for the direct access to financial markets.
-As a whole, our analysis suggests that financial markets are crucial in order to finance innovation.
+We analyse the financing of R&D activity in Italy, using data at firm-level that cover a wide range of sources of financing, such as internal funds, bank loans and access to financial markets.
+Our analysis confirms the importance of relationship lending in fostering innovative activities.
+The relation between innovative firms and their main bank tends to be relatively long-lasting, permitting the bank to reduce information asymmetry, while low credit concentration is a common feature among these firms, presumably permitting them to attenuate hold-up problems.
+Nonetheless, firms that rely on bonds and outside equity financing tend to invest more in R&D, suggesting that relationship lending is only a partial substitute for direct access to financial markets.
+As a whole, our analysis indicates that financial markets are crucial in order to finance innovation.